At-Home Covid-19 Tests have now been made available through USPS.

 615-862-7368 | https://www.

 - Knox County:

 - Shelby County/Memphis:

 Call 211 or Text ‘home901’ to 21000 | home901.org/covid-resources/

 If you have any questions about TN law, TREC rules, ethical issues etc. related to COVID-19 (or any other issues), please feel free to submit a question to our Legal & Ethics Hotline: HERE

-The COVID-19 stimulus package includes up to $600/week in unemployment in addition to $275 provided by Tennessee; independent contractors are included. *Beware of scammers contacting you to offer instant approval of unemployment.* More details at the state website: HERE
+Unemployment in the COVID-19 relief package (see the Unemployment tab as well): The CARES Act includes up to $600/week in unemployment in addition to $275 provided by Tennessee; independent contractors are included. *Beware of scammers contacting you to offer instant approval of unemployment.* More details at the state website: HERE

 Our friends at the Institute for Real Estate Management (IREM, home of the CPM® certification) offer a webpage to help property managers navigate issues related to COVID-19. including a “From the Front Lines” video posted 4/2/20 focusing on customer service during this challenging time.
 Details: HERE